-Police say no crime committed by BBC presenter who allegedly paid teen for sexually explicit photos
+Police say there’s no sign of crime by BBC presenter who allegedly paid teen for sexual photos

 LONDON (AP) — There’s no evidence a BBC presenter who allegedly paid a teenager for sexually explicit photos committed a crime, London police said Wednesday as the broadcaster’s wife publicly identified him for the first time as veteran news anchor Huw Edwards.

 Metropolitan police said it made its decision after speaking with the alleged victim and that person’s parents.
-The parents had complained to The Sun newspaper last week that the BBC had allowed the presenter to remain on air after they told the broadcaster in May that he paid the youth 35,000 pounds ($45,000) starting in 2020 when the person was 17.
+The parents told The Sun newspaper last week that the presenter had been allowed to remain on air after the mother complained to the BBC in May that he paid the youth 35,000 pounds ($45,000) starting in 2020 when the person was 17.

-As the scandal remained atop the news all week, colleagues at the BBC had called for the unnamed presenter to come forward.
+As the story topped the news in Britain all week and embroiled the BBC in scandal, speculation swirled about the identify of the presenter.
+Some of the BBC’s biggest on-air personalities publicly said it wasn’t them and others called on the unnamed presenter to come forward.

-It was only late Wednesday that his wife, Vicky Flind, issued a statement identifying Edwards.
-She said her husband was suffering from serious mental health issues and was hospitalized.
+Edward’s wife, Vicky Flind, named her husband late Wednesday and said he was hospitalized with serious mental health issues.

-Flind said after “five extremely difficult days for our family” she was naming him “primarily out of concern for his mental well-being and to protect our children.”
+After “five extremely difficult days for our family” Flind said she was naming him “primarily out of concern for his mental well-being and to protect our children.”

 “The events of the last few days have greatly worsened matters, he has suffered another serious episode and is now receiving in-patient hospital care where he’ll stay for the foreseeable future,” she said.